-As indicated in Section 3, the PLATO Mission Consortium (PMC), under the leadership of a PI, will provide the instrument according to the agreed interfaces and schedule, support their operations throughout the mission lifetime and provide the contributions to the SGS as listed in Sections 6.2.2 and 7.2.
+As indicated in Section 7.2, the PLATO Mission Consortium (PMC), under the leadership of the PI and the CoPIs, will provide key payload hardware and software according to the agreed interfaces and schedule, support the operations of the instrument throughout the mission lifetime, and provide the contributions to the SGS as listed in Sections 6.2.2 and 7.2.

+The PMC internal structure and participation mechanisms are not regulated by ESA.
 Members of the scientific community interested to become members of the PMC for scientific purposes can submit a request through a PMC member.
 They should: